Before You Call Yourself a Mentor — book cover

 Finding your place in helping others

-An invitation to anyone who has ever poured into another person and wondered whether they were qualified to.
+An invitation to rediscover the heart of mentorship.
+For anyone who has ever poured into another person, to those who have wondered whether they should, and even those who have wondered whether they were qualified to.

 About the book